 Each of Philippines Co I and Philippines Co III is subject to a corporate income tax of 30% of the taxable net income on all income derived during each taxable year from sources within and outside of the Philippines.
+In addition to the 30% corporate income tax, these two non-PEZA companies are also subject to 12% of Value Added Tax on all income generated within the Philippines.

-We made provisions for income tax expense in the Philippines for the years ended December 31, 2014, 2015 and 2016 as Philippines Co I reported taxable profit during such periods.
+We made provisions for income tax expense in the Philippines for the years ended December 31, 2015 and 2016 as Philippines Co I reported taxable profit during such periods and we made provisions for income tax expense in the Philippines for the years ended December 31, 2017 as Philippines Co II and Philippines Co III reported taxable profit during such periods.